Science of Reading Badge Rubric

 2 points:

-• Applicant describes an accurate definition of the science of reading as well as the principles of effective reading instruction and the essential skills necessary in the typical progression of reading and writing development, and
+• Applicant lists and accurately explains the principles of effective reading instruction and the essential skills necessary in the typical progression of reading and writing development, and

 • Applicant lists and accurately explains at least two seminal or prominent research models/frameworks that provide a foundation for the science of reading.